 - Sweet Home Alabama: While painted as eccentric, the Savannah residents are a very happy-go-lucky bunch and never genuinely creepy.

 - Transsexual: Lady Chablis, playing herself.
 This was the first mainstream American film to feature a trans character played by a trans actor.

 - Very Loosely Based on a True Story: as well as a based on a very popular non-fiction book.

 - Many of the Savannah residents were comfortable with how they were portrayed in the book and film, except for the chemist who was depicted as Luther Driggers (a composite character) in the film.
-He never really carried around a vial of poison (he merely said often that he could).
+He never actually carried around a vial of poison with him, he merely claimed to keep it in the house.